Mr M Rushton BA(Hons)

 - Non-fiction Reading

 The heart of teaching at KS3 is to allow the pupil to learn through creativity and critical thinking.
 We believe that success at Key Stage 4 begins with preparation at Key Stage 3, and therefore all of our Key Stage 3 Units have been written to address and develop the skills needed for GCSE; each unit is assessed by a Controlled Assessment linked to a GCSE Assessment Objective.
 As Functional Skills are embedded within all Schemes of Work, learners are able to apply their knowledge in practical and purposeful ways.
-Across Key Stage 3 and, indeed, Key Stage 4, reading is actively encouraged to promote and accelerate learning in all areas: in years 7 and 8, pupils have a library lesson every other week.
+Across Key Stage 3 and, indeed, Key Stage 4, reading is actively encouraged to promote and accelerate learning in all areas: in year 7, pupils have a library lesson every week.
+Year 8 groups also have priority booking for the library facility throughout the year.
 Through their studies pupils have opportunities to reflect on a range of spiritual, moral, ethical, social and cultural issues as well as the opportunity to develop individual citizenship while studying environmental issues.

 KEY STAGE 4